 Artist Residency Fund Grant

-In 2018, TACA distributed $50,000 to support the artist residencies at three organizations.
-The 2018 Artist Residency Fund was made possible by the generosity of the Bowdon Family Foundation.
+In 2019, TACA distributed $70,000 to support the artist residencies at four organizations.
+The 2019 Artist Residency Fund was made possible by the generosity of the Bowdon Family Foundation and Rea Charitable Trust.

 For specific information about eligibility, the review process and evaluative criteria, the application, and other information, please review the Grant Guidelines.